phosae/phosae.github.io/content/post/2023-handle-container-terminating.md

               |
               +--------------------------------------------------------------
 ```

-As point out by answers in [[6]], exec process and let it replace shell process solve this problem.
+As pointed out by answers in [[6]], exec process and let it replace shell process solve this problem.
 Writing signal handler in script do the best, but can be a litte complex.

 ```
 # cat exec.sh
 #!/bin/sh